ArshaShiri/DevOpsBootcampEKSFromJenkinsDemo/README.md

     exit

 ## Create Kube Config File
+This file is used to connect to the cluster.
+This file will have all the information in it to authenticate with the AWS account (using the authenticator) and the K8s cluster.
+This file is basically the same file that is also available locally on our machine.
+When EKS cluster is created the `~/.kube` folder is created.
+The config file then can be found under `./kube/config`.

 We don't have any editor inside the Docker container.
-We are going to create the config file on the server itself and copy it to the container.
+We will create the config file on the server and copy it to the container.
 The instructions can be accessed [here](https://docs.aws.amazon.com/eks/latest/userguide/create-kubeconfig.html)

     # In our local machine: